MarkvanMents/docs/content/refguide/using-a-proxy-to-call-a-webservice.md

----
-title: "Using a Proxy to Call a Web Service"
+# Using a Proxy to Call a Web Service
-parent: "consumed-web-services"
----

 In some cases, you're stuck behind a firewall, and thus unable to call a webservice directly.
 This document shows you how to configure the JVM to use a proxy to call such services.